CiscoCloud/mantl-api/README.md

 curl -X DELETE http://mantl-worker-003.jossware.org:4001/1/packages/cassandra
 ```

 After a moment, Cassandra will have been removed from your cluster.
 This will also remove the [Zookeeper](https://zookeeper.apache.org) state for the Cassandra framework.
-In the future, the ability to customize what is uninstalled will be provided.
+In the future, we will add more flexibility in being able to control what is uninstalled.

 ## Endpoints